-- Pupils should not gang up against another pupil in a vulnerable position; try to help him/her feel less vulnerable. - Pupils should not join in with making fun of them, even if they don't feel able to challenge the bullying behaviour themselves, and; - Pupils should not turn a blind eye to bullying and victimisation they should be prepared to be a defender rather than be a bystander. - If pupils know another pupil is being bullied (this could be a friend, someone in one of their classes, or someone that they just see around the school and have never spoken to; and where the bullying could be happening at school, or on the way to and from school), pupils must let a member of staff know.
+- Pupils should not gang up against another pupil in a vulnerable position; try to help him/her feel less vulnerable. - Pupils should not join in with making fun of them, even if they don't feel able to challenge the bullying behaviour themselves, and; - Pupils should not turn a blind eye to bullying and victimisation they should be prepared to be a defender rather than be a bystander. - Pupils should not use 'banter' as an excuse for bullying behaviours.
+This will not be tolerated. - If pupils know another pupil is being bullied (this could be a friend, someone in one of their classes, or someone that they just see around the school and have never spoken to; and where the bullying could be happening at school, or on the way to and from school), pupils must let a member of staff know.